 Access collections that include census information, immigration, travel records, birth, marriage and death certificates, and historical newspaper articles, all relating to your ancestry.
 Accessible from Library branches only.

-**Access to the Ancestry Library Edition is now available from home for free with your Huron County Library card number and PIN and is available until the end of December, 2020**
+**Access to the Ancestry Library Edition is now available from home for free with your Huron County Library card number and PIN and is available until March 31, 2021**